 3. Foreign City

-Now, for those really adventurous souls out there, I can tell you from personal experience it doesn’t get any more exhilarating than plopping down on a street corner in a foreign city, whipping out the ol’ 5-string and running through some of your favorite tunes while taking in the local flavor.
+I can tell you from personal experience it doesn’t get any more exhilarating than plopping down on a street corner in a foreign city, whipping out the ol’ 5-string, and running through some of your favorite tunes while taking in the local flavor.
 And before I hear your protestations about only being able to play one song, let me remind you that the vast majority of people outside the US have never even seen a banjo, let alone heard one live.
 For these people, you might as well be performing with a live cougar.
 It’s exotic beyond belief to them (hell, it’s exotic beyond belief to a large portion of Americans).
 And you have the benefit of playing an instrument that’s tuned to an open chord.
-All you need to do is strum a G, C and D chord and you’re golden.
+All you need to do is strum a G, C, and D chord and you’re golden.
 I guarantee it.
-And, more importantly, think of all the friends you’ll make!
+It’s a great way to start conversations and even make friends!

 4. Road Trips

 Got any road trips planned in the near future?
 Road trips are an excellent way of incorporating your banjo playing into a low-maintenance adventure into the wide blue yonder.
 The great thing about road trips is there are so many opportunities to pull over and take a banjo break for a few minutes, especially if you’re traveling on a highway with rest areas.
 As with playing on city street corners, there’s no need to feel self-conscious.
 Remember, most people on this planet don’t play the banjo.
 To them, what you’re doing is the equivalent of a magic trick.
-You’d be surprised at how happy you’ll make the random passer-by with just the few tunes you can fumfer around with.
+You’d be surprised at how happy you’ll make the random passer-by with just the few tunes you can play around with.
 Whether you realize it or not, you’re making a difference in people’s lives.
 Sounds corny, but it’s true.
 For our fifth fun place to play your banjo we have…

 5. Bluegrass Festivals